ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 first, followed by the 4 bit version (same position), followed by the remaining 12 bits of the original 60 bit timestamp.

-The clock sequence bits remain unchanged from their usage and position in {{uuidv1}}.
+The clock sequence  and node bits remain unchanged from their position in {{uuidv1}}.

-The clock sequence and node bits SHOULD be reset to a pseudo-random value for each new UUIDv6 generated; however, implementations MAY choose to retain the old MAC address behavior from {{uuidv1}}.
+The clock sequence and node bits SHOULD be reset to a pseudo-random value for each new UUIDv6 generated; however, implementations MAY choose to retain the old clock sequence and MAC address behavior from {{uuidv1}}.
 For more information on MAC address usage within UUIDs see the {{Security}}.

 The format for the 16-byte, 128 bit UUIDv6 is shown in {{v6layout}}